Betar: History

 Despite resistance from both Zionist and non-Zionist Jews, Betar quickly gained a large following in Poland, Palestine, Latvia, Lithuania, Austria, Czechoslovakia, Germany, and elsewhere.
-It was particularly successful in Poland, which had the largest Jewish population in Europe at the time.
+It was particularly successful in Poland, which had Europe's largest Jewish population at the time.

 In 1934, Poland was home to 40,000 of Betar's 70,000 members.
-Routine Betar activities in Warsaw included military drilling, instruction in Hebrew, and encouragement to learn English.
+Routine Betar activities in Warsaw included military drilling, Hebrew instruction, and encouragement to learn English.
 Militia groups organized by Betar Poland helped to defend against attacks by the anti-Semitic ONR.
 The interwar Polish government helped Betar with military training.
 Some members admired the Polish nationalist camp and imitated some of its aspects.

-Throughout the 1930s and early 1940s, Betar aided the widespread immigration of Jews to Palestine in violation of the British Mandate's immigration quotas, which had not been increased despite the surge of refugees from the Nazi persecution and murder of Jews.
-In total, Betar was responsible for the entrance of over 40,000 Jews into Palestine under such restrictions.
+From 1937 to 1944, Betar aided the widespread immigration of Jews to Palestine in violation of the British Mandate's immigration quotas, which had not been increased despite the surge of refugees from the Nazi persecution and murder of Jews.
+In total, as part of Operation Action, Betar was, according to one of its organisers, William R. Perl, partly responsible for smuggling an estimated 40,000 Jews into Palestine under such restrictions.

 During World War II, Betar members, including former Polish Army officers, founded Żydowski Związek Wojskowy (ŻZW; "Jewish Military Union"), which fought in the Warsaw Ghetto Uprising.
 Mordechai Anielewicz, the head of the other major uprising group, Żydowska Organizacja Bojowa (ZOB; "Jewish Combat Organization"), also gained his military training in Betar.
 He was the secretary of the prominent Betar Warsaw organization in 1938.
 He left it to join and quickly take leadership of the left-wing Zionist Hashomer Hatzair group in Warsaw.

 In the summer of 1941, Julek (Joel/Jakób) Brandt, a Betar leader from Chorzów who was a relative of Samuel Brandt, the chairman of the Hrubieszów Judenrat (Jewish Council), arranged for several hundred Betar members from the Warsaw Ghetto to work on local farms and estates, including one in Dłużniów and Werbkowice.
-Most of the Betar youth were killed in the spring of 1942 and in subsequent months, together with the local Jewish population.
-A small number, however, returned to the ghetto and later took part in the Warsaw Ghetto uprising in the ranks of the ŻZW.
+Most of the Betar youth were killed in the spring of 1942 and in subsequent months, together with the local Jewish population, but a few returned to the ghetto and later took part in the Warsaw Ghetto uprising in the ranks of the ŻZW.
 Brandt escaped from a transport heading for the death camp at Sobibor.
-He was denounced by local peasants who turned him over to the Gestapo in Hrubieszów.
+He was denounced by local peasants, who turned him over to the Gestapo in Hrubieszów.
 There, he was put to work by Gestapo Obersturmbannführer Ebner, who named him chief of a small work camp.
 At the end of 1942 or the beginning of 1943, Ebner shot and killed him.